G-ANIL-KUMAR-GOUD/Find-Your-College/README.md

 | GET    | `/api/colleges/{code}`          | –                                        | College details by code        |
 | GET    | `/api/branches`                 | –                                        | Branch metadata for dropdown   |

-> Adjust to your actual controller paths if they differ.

 ---

 ## 🧪 Project Structure